yuxi-wu/mapscorps2/README.md

 #### Caveats:
 * Multiple zip code queries will return a result with the sum of all zip codes.
 If you want to look at a breakdown then you have to enter each one individually.
 * The area returned might be a bit off (or a lot off for large regions like cities) because I'm going off Google Maps lat-long coordinates which basically consist of drawing a giant rectangle at the most extreme points of a region.
 So take this with a grain of salt.
 But I took this area calculation out of the regression anyway because it wasn't statistically significant, so the number is really for personal reference more than anything else.
+* Similarly, walk/transit/bikescores are a little iffy sometimes due to the layout of their website -- some cities get a specific city score, while others aren't big enough and thus get inaccurate scores for specific addresses.
+But again, the most significant predictor is number of places anyway.
+* Some cities just won't work and I can't figure out why.
+But the majority of top cities in the US that I tested did work.
+Two I found that didn't are Indianapolis and Nashville.
+My guess is that maybe there wasn't data available for them on the economic census.

 #### Currently we have:
 * clean neighborhood and productivity data for Chicago